 If you are a continuing student (you have taken a course with me before) you can scroll down and use the $140 US payment option.
 This option is only available for prior students.

-This course will also be offered in early November 2019.
+This course will be offered next in late October 2019.
 I will post registration in early July for that section.

 I would also be aware that I will be teaching an Advanced Trance (Modulating Consciousness) course in January 2020, and the pre-requisite will be this Meditation course.